CaseyKelly/hackernews-graphql-node/README.md

 # hackernews-graphql-node

-Hackernews API clone using Graphql and Node
+Hackernews API clone using Graphql, Prisma and Node